 How to buy a second-hand or refurbished laptop

-Deals on laptops are common all year round, but these savings pale in comparison to how much you can save by shopping in the used and refurbished market.
+Deals on new laptops are common all year round, but these discounts can pale in comparison to how much you can save by shopping in the used and refurbished laptop marketplace.

 We take a look at your options, and the potential pitfalls, to help you decide if it’s really worth the extra to buy brand new rather than a pre-owned laptop.

-- These laptops will always be sold directly from a manufacturer, retailer or reseller such as Laptops Direct
+- These laptops will always be sold directly by a manufacturer, retailer or professional reseller.
+Examples include Laptops Direct and Laptop Outlet.

-- They will either look 'as-new' (particularly if they were returned by their former purchaser shortly after purchase or are ex-display models) or be graded by quality (see below), so you know for sure what in what condition a laptop will be before you buy it.
+- They will either look 'as-new' (particularly if they were returned by their former purchaser shortly after purchase or are ex-display models) or be graded by quality (see below), so you know for sure in what condition a laptop will be before you buy it.

 - Prices will often be higher than on the second-hand market, as the laptops have been checked by professionals to ensure they're in working order and good physical condition.

-- You're guaranteed a warranty of some sort, as it's being sold on to you by a professional retailer.
+- You're usually guaranteed a warranty of some sort, as it's being sold by a professional retailer.

-- You'll often be buying directly from its existing owner, meaning that transactions can be riskier.
+- You'll often be buying directly from the laptop's existing owner, meaning that transactions can be riskier.

 - The warranty is likely to have expired unless the device is less than two years old.

 - You can get a great price, as sellers may not know how much a used laptop is truly worth.
 Online auctions often result in low final prices, too.
-That said, there are professional bargain hunters looking at auction sites all the time, which keeps prices higher.
+That said, there are professional bargain hunters looking at auction sites all the time, which can keep prices higher.

-- The laptop may well look visibly worn, and it may not come in its original box and may be missing some accessories.
-Double check with the seller what you’ll be receiving before paying.
+- The laptop may well look visibly worn, may not come in its original box, and may be missing some accessories.
+Double check with the seller what you’ll be receiving before you pay.